$\text{L}^2$ solutions for cubic NLS equation with fractional elliptic/hyperbolic operators on $\mathbb{R}\times\mathbb{T}$ and $\mathbb{R}^2$: Abstract

 \section{Abstract}

-In this work we consider the Cauchy problem for the cubic Schr\"odinger equation posed on cylinder $\R\times\T$ with fractional derivatives $(-\p_y^2)^{\alpha},\, \alpha >0$, in the periodic direction.
+In this work, we consider the Cauchy problem for the cubic Schr\"o\-dinger equation posed on cylinder $\R\times\T$ with fractional derivatives $(-\p_y^2)^{\alpha},\, \alpha >0$, in the periodic direction.
 The spatial operator includes elliptic and hyperbolic regimes.
-We prove $L^2$ global well-posedness results when $\alpha > 1$ by proving a $L^4 - L^2$ Strichartz inequality for the linear equation, following the ideas in \cite{Takaoka-Tzvetkov}, where it was considered the elliptical case with $\alpha=1$.
-Further, these results remain valid on the euclidean environment $\R\times\R$, so well-posedness in $L^2$ are also achieved in this case.
-Our proof in the elliptic (hyperbolic) case does not work in the case $0<\alpha <1$ ($0<\alpha \leq 1$), respectively.
+We prove $L^2$ global well-posedness results when $\alpha \ge 1$ by proving a $L^4 - L^2$ Strichartz inequality for the linear equation, following the ideas in \cite{Takaoka-Tzvetkov}, where it was considered the elliptical case with $\alpha=1$.
+Further, these results remain valid on the Euclidean environment $\R^2$, so well-posedness in $L^2$ are also achieved in this case.
+Our proof in the elliptic (hyperbolic) case does not work in the small directional dispersion case $0<\alpha <1$ ($0<\alpha \leq 1$), respectively.